shrine-maiden-heavy-industries/torii-usb/docs/index.md

 For more information on Torii-USB, see the [Introduction] and check out the [Getting Started] guide for how to get up and running with Torii-USB.

+## Community

+The two primary community spots for Torii and by extension Torii USB are the `#torii` IRC channel on [libera.chat] (`irc.libera.chat:6697`) which you can join via your favorite IRC client or the [web chat], and the [discussion forum] on GitHub.

+Please do join and share your projects using Torii, ask questions, get help with problems, or discuss development.

 [Torii]: https://github.com/shrine-maiden-heavy-industries/torii-hdl
 [SOL]: https://github.com/shrine-maiden-heavy-industries/sol
 [LUNA]: https://github.com/greatscottgadgets/luna